Estimating Dyadic Treatment Effects with Unknown Confounders: Empirical Analysis

 \section{Empirical Analysis}

-As an empirical illustration of our method, we investigate the effects of free trade agreements (FTAs) on bilateral trade flows.
+As an empirical illustration of our method, we investigate the effects of FTAs on bilateral trade flows.
 This has been a classical and one of the most important empirical questions in international economics (e.g., \citealp{tinbergen1962shaping}).
-In the literature, there seems to be an agreement that FTAs indeed help increase exports and imports between member countries; however, it is still somewhat unclear to what extent they are actually beneficial; see, for example, the discussion in \cite{nagengast2023staggered}.
+In the literature, there seems to be an agreement that FTAs indeed help increase exports and imports between member countries; however, it is still somewhat unclear to what extent they are actually beneficial; see, for example, the discussion in \cite{nagengast2025staggered}.
 In addition, as mentioned above, since most papers on this topic use a regression-based gravity model approach, which is not necessarily based on a causal inference framework, our study would contribute to the literature in this respect.

-In this empirical analysis, we focus on the trade flows across 37 selected countries and regions mainly in Asia, Oceania, and North America.\footnote{ The list of countries included in our dataset: Indonesia, Cambodia, Singapore, Thailand, Philippines, Brunei, Vietnam, Malaysia, Myanmar, Laos, Mongolia, India, Pakistan, Sri Lanka, Korea, China, Japan, Hong Kong, Australia, New Zealand, United Arab Emirates, Bahrain, Oman, Qatar, Kuwait, Saudi Arabia, Jordan, Lebanon, Israel, Canada, United States, Russia, Turkey, Kazakhstan, Tajikistan, Kyrgyz, and Uzbekistan. } The outcomes of interest are bilateral export and import amounts.
+In this empirical analysis, we focus on the trade flows across 37 selected countries and regions mainly in Asia, Oceania, and North America.
+The outcomes of interest are bilateral export and import amounts.
 Considering huge variation and unbalance of these values across countries, we transform them into percents of total exports and imports with all countries.
-The data of exports and imports for the year 2021 are obtained from the World Integrated Trade Solution (WITS), World Bank (\url{https://wits.worldbank.org}).
+The data of exports and imports for the year 2021 are obtained from the World Integrated Trade Solution, World Bank (\url{https://wits.worldbank.org}).

 For the treatment variable, we consider all FTAs related to our sample countries that were enacted as of 2021.
-The data for the FTAs are obtained from the website of Japan External Trade Organization (JETRO) (\url{https://www.jetro.go.jp/theme/wto-fta/ftalist.html}).
+The data for the FTAs are obtained from the website of Japan External Trade Organization (\url{https://www.jetro.go.jp/theme/wto-fta/ftalist.html}).
 We do not differentiate between the contents of FTAs.
 If a pair of countries jointly participates in at least one FTA, we consider that dyad as treated.

 Figure \ref{fig:fta} shows the FTA network of our data.
 Among the total of 666 dyads, the number of treated dyads is 197.
 In our dataset, Singapore has the largest number of FTA partners (degree 27), and the country with the smallest is Mongolia (degree 1).
+Based on this dataset, we estimate the treatment effects of FTAs using the same estimation procedure as in the simulation experiment in Section \ref{sec:simulation1}.
+For the choice of kernel function, we use the uniform kernel.